What are Engine Sensors?

-Thus, after calculating the fuel quantity, the ECU sends signals to various relays and actuators such as Ignition Circuit, Spark Plugs, Fuel Injectors, Engine Idling Air Control valve & Exhaust Gas Re-circulation (EGR) valve etc. It extracts the best possible engine performance while keeping emissions low.
+Thus, after calculating the fuel quantity, the ECU sends signals to various relays and actuators.
+They include the Ignition Circuit, Spark Plugs, Fuel Injectors, Engine Idling Air Control valve, and Exhaust Gas Re-circulation (EGR) valve.
+Thus, it extracts the best possible engine performance while keeping the emissions as low as possible.

-Since all the sensors connect to ECU, it can also monitor them for malfunction.
-The ECU collects signals from faulty sensors and stores them in the ECU memory.
-You can diagnose these faults either by reading the ECU memory with the help of ‘fault codes’ or thru' sophisticated engine diagnostic equipment supplied by the vehicle manufacturers.
+Since all the sensors connect to the ECU, it can also monitor them for a malfunction.
+The ECU collects signals from faulty sensors and stores them in its memory.
+You can diagnose these faults by two methods.
+Firstly, by reading the ECU memory with the help of ‘fault codes’.
+Or, thru' sophisticated engine diagnostic equipment supplied by the vehicle manufacturers.

 For more information, please click here.